-(5 min. read) - There is a kind of political division rising in our society that is poisonous to democracy; because it is poisonous to any relationship.
+(5 min. read) - There is a kind of political division rising in our society that is poisonous to democracy; because it is harmful to any relationship.
 In the U.S. a politic of lies, logic fallacies, and unfairness culminated in the January 6th 2021 insurrection at the capitol.
 If you normalize this kind of behavior in any group, especially when there is too little agreement building and too little accomplishment, people lose faith in the group.
-This is how, historically, fascists have dismantled faith in republican governance.
-There is so much confusion now about how democracy works that it's important to leverage our personal experience to demystify it.
+Not just the insurrection, but the out of norm politic that lead up to it is how fascists corrode faith in republican governance.
+The resulting disfunction confuses people about how democracy works.
+Thankfully, everyday personal experience can help.

 Thankfully, in the 2020 election, a clear majority of Americans opposed this fascist politic.
 The trouble is that the 47% refuse to acknowledge the harm they have done during the Trump administration.
 Instead of making it right, they are still advancing candidates that are less blatant and, they hope, more effective versions of Trump.
 If those of us who are loyal to settling differences by democratic process fail to restore faith in it, there is a real risk fascists will come back stronger.
 We are in a catastrophic downward spiral of regressive politics winning control of government, wrecking the world, followed by one or two terms of the rest of us only partially cleaning up after them.
 Unfortunately, instead of continuing to press the attack after winning an election, non-regressives end up so divided again that regressives regain power and continue the spiral.
 The damage to economics, women, the environment, and oppressed people is clear.
 The fracturing of non-regressives has to stop.
 Greater respect for democratic process offers a better way of resolving differences among those of us opposed to regress.